forforeach/ng2redux/README.md

 1. [`mapStateToProps(state): stateProps`] (*Function*): The function that describes how to map component's properties to state's properties.
 On every store update this function will be called with state as a parameter.
 It should return plain object with a newly mapped properties.

-2. [`mapDispatchToProps(): dispatchProps`] *(Function)*: The function that describes how to dispatch a component's events to the store.
+2. [`mapDispatchToProps(dispatch): dispatchProps`] *(Function)*: The function that describes how to dispatch a component's events to the store.
 It should return plain object with the dispatch mappings.
 Each property of returned object describes one mapping, where key is a name of an event on the component and value is a function that will dispatch an action to a store.
-The last parameter of this function will always be a dispatch function of the store.
+The function will be given store's `dispatch` function.

 #### Example